-Retirement is a time to finally relax and enjoy the fruits of your labor.
+Retirement is a time to relax and enjoy the fruits of your labour.
 However, for many seniors, financial worries and mortgage payments can cast a shadow over this golden period.
 If you’re over 60 and looking for ways to maximize your retirement income, you’ve come to the right place.
 In this ultimate guide, we’ll explore one of the top mortgage providers in the UK and how their products can benefit seniors looking to free up their finances.
 Get ready to discover a wealth of information that could help you unlock the key to a stress-free retirement!

 Understanding Natwest Retirement Mortgages for Over 60s